 Because no two grief experiences are alike, there is no way to predict how long someone’s grieving process will last.
 As Heather has observed, pet loss can often bring up other mental health issues that have not been faced previously, such as depression.

 The APLB recommends an average of 1-2 pet loss support group sessions to help those who are experiencing pet loss bereavement.
 Some may require a year or more of individual counseling.

-One helpful resource that Christy Simpson recommends is the Pet Loss online chat room available through the APLB.
+One helpful resource that Paws, Whiskers & Wags recommends is the Pet Loss online chat room available through the APLB.
 These chat rooms are supervised and moderated by certified pet loss bereavement therapists, and provide an easy way for people to connect with others who are going through similar experiences.